xtopherbrandt/pivotalpdf/README.md

-pivotalpdf
+Pivotal PDF
 ==========

-A PDF generator for Pivotaltracker stories
+A PDF document generator for Pivotal Tracker.